fdslk/javaLearning/code/estest/README.md

 * migration `rest-high-level-client` to `java-client`
   * motivation
     * rest-high-level-client is deprecated since version 7.15.0, which means if you would want to use high level ES, the `rhlc` might take some incompatible problems.
     * `rhlc` used http to transport data, while elastic-search-java-api used transport protocol to transport data.
+  * distinguish between the `rhlc` and `elasitc search java api`
   * how to
     * add new dependency
     ```xml